-A 1U space is consists of three square mounting holes with two thin lips on the top and the bottom
+A 1U space consists of three square mounting holes with two thin lips on the top and the bottom.

-- 3. Press the spring lock, then insert the studs into the selected square mounting holes on the rack post. - 4.
-Press the spring lock on the other end of rail then insert the stud into the mounting hole on the rack post.
-Extend the rack rail, if necessary. - 5.
-Perform steps 3 to 4 for the other rack rail.
+- 3. Secure the rail components to the rail using the bundled screws. - Press the spring lock (A) then insert the studs into the selected square mounting holes on the rack post. - Press the spring lock on the other end of rail then insert the stud into the mounting hole on the rack post.
+Extend the rack rail, if necessary. - (Optional) Use the rail screw and rail washer (B) that comes with the kit to secure the rack rail to the rack post. - 7.
+Perform steps 3 to 5 for the other rack rail.